phnmnl/cloud-deploy-kubenow/README.md

     │                           # provider speciffic scripts
     │
     │
-    ├── KubeNow                 # This is the standart KubeNow git repo included as a git sub-module and this is │                           # where the terraform and default KubeNow ansible scripts reside (called from the │                           # deploy.sh, destroy.sh and state.sh scripts) │
+    ├── KubeNow                 # This is the standard KubeNow git repo included as a git sub-module and this is │                           # where the terraform and default KubeNow ansible scripts reside (called from the │                           # deploy.sh, destroy.sh and state.sh scripts) │